awsdocs/aws-greengrass-developer-guide/doc_source/module1.md

 1. Download and install an SD card formatter such as [SD Memory Card Formatter](https://www.sdcard.org/downloads/formatter_4/index.html) or [PiBakery](http://www.pibakery.org/download.html)\.
 Insert the SD card into your computer\.
 Start the program and choose the drive where your have inserted your SD card\.
 You can quick format the SD card\.

 1. Download the [Raspbian Jessie](https://downloads.raspberrypi.org/raspbian/images/raspbian-2017-03-03/) operating system as a `.zip` file\.
-Only `2017-03-02-raspbian-jessie.zip` is currently supported by AWS Greengrass\.
+**Note**
+ You can choose to use **Raspbian Stretch** instead of Jessie, but this will not support [OTA Updates](core-ota-update.md)\.
+Using Stretch will also require additional memory set\-up\.

-1. Using an SD card\-writing tool \(such as [Etcher](https://etcher.io/)\), follow the tool's instructions to flash the downloaded `2017-03-02-raspbian-jessie.zip` file onto the SD card\.
+1. Using an SD card\-writing tool \(such as [Etcher](https://etcher.io/)\), follow the tool's instructions to flash the downloaded `zip` file onto the SD card\.
 Because the operating system image is large, this step might take some time\.
 Eject your SD card from your computer, and insert the microSD card into your Raspberry Pi\.

 1. For the first boot, we recommend that you connect the Raspberry Pi to a monitor \(through HDMI\), a keyboard, and a mouse\.
 Next, connect your Pi to a micro USB power source and the Raspbian operating system should start up\.